alan-turing-institute/solar-panel-detection/doc/matching.md

 Repeat matching rules 1-5 for non-operational REPD entries.
 Label these match rules 1a, 2a etc.

-## OSM-MV
+## Machine Vision dataset

-First, proximity match to get the nearest neighbouring OSM for every single Machine Vision object.
+First, proximity match to get the nearest neighbouring OSM way/relation for every single Machine Vision object and separately, the nearest REPD for each Machine Vision Object.

-6. Nearest neighbour OSM way/relation to each Machine Vision object, below a distance threshold, where area is in the same order of magnitude.
+6. Nearest neighbour REPD to each Machine Vision object, below a distance threshold, where area is in the same order of magnitude.
+7. Nearest neighbour OSM way/relation to each Machine Vision object, but only those that didn't already find a match with REPD (bear in mind that REPD already linked to OSM at this point).

 # Matches